mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 ---

 ##### Flow Observale Islands
-To identify flow observable islands, JuliaGrid employs a topological method outlined in [[8]](@ref ACSEReferenceTutorials).
+To identify flow observable islands, JuliaGrid employs a topological method outlined in [horisberger1985observability](@cite).
 The process begins with the examination of all active power flow measurements from wattmeters, aiming to determine the largest sets of connected buses within the network linked by branches with active power flow measurements.
 Subsequently, the analysis considers individual boundary or tie active power injection measurements, involving two islands that may potentially be merged into a single observable island.
 The user can initiate this process by calling the function:
 ```@example ACObservability
 islands = islandTopologicalFlow(system, device)
 nothing # hide